New Zealand Initiative: Organisation

 The New Zealand Initiative is based in Wellington.
 It is a limited company, governed by a board of directors under a constitution.
 It is one of the three biggest think tanks in New Zealand, the other two being the New Zealand Institute of Economic Research (NZIER) and Business and Economic Research (BERL).

 The membership of The New Zealand Initiative comprises about 70 members, mainly large New Zealand companies.
 According to the Initiative’s Annual Report 2016, the combined revenue of its members equals a quarter of the New Zealand economy.

+Disgraced chief editor

-The chief editor of the New Zealand Initiative, Nathan Smith, resigned from the position in December 2020 after news reports emerged that he was the author of a far-right blog.
+The chief editor of the New Zealand Initiative, Nathan Smith, resigned from the position in December 2020 after news reports emerged that he was the author of a far-right blog Likebulb.
 In this blog he said, amongst other things, that the media controls people's thoughts and authors lengthy posts tying together "Muslim rape gangs" and incel ideology.
+He also discussed the Telford child sexual exploitation scandal.
+His concern was not that girls were being sexually assaulted but that society prevents him from engaging in the same behaviour.
 Hartwich said that these views were "abhorrent" and had no place at the New Zealand Initiative.

+The New Zealand Initiative, together with the New Zealand Taxpayers' Union, is a member of the Atlas Network, a global conservatarian group.